 I enjoy working with creative, entrepreneurial leaders with a compassionate management style and a strong history of developing innovative ideas into effective well-funded social impact models.

 As an Advocacy-based storyteller I have directed the NYS Center for Best Practices to Prevent Childhood Obesity, evaluated the Alliance for a Healthier Generation’s children’s school wellness programs, and evaluated Michelle Obama’s Let’s Move program.
 I enjoy working with enthusiastic teams on complex health programs in the fields of public health, health science research, community development, and youth initiatives.
 I am also trained in pediatric ethics with a focus on pediatric obesity interventions.

 I holds an MS in Bioethics from Albany Medical College, an MPH from the State University of New York, and a BA from Columbia University in Liberal Arts.
-She has been quoted in the Guardian, Albany Times Union, Scholastic Magazine, and her work has been referenced on the Daily Show, CNN, and in several academic books.
-JoAnn’s writes a blog for Psychology Today, Children at the Table.
-JoAnn is also the author of Howard Be Thy Name, a novel that she hopes people will read, share, and then talk about how to prevent child sexual abuse within and outside the family.
+The Guardian, Albany Times Union, Scholastic Magazine, The Daily Show, CNN, and academic books have referenced my work.

 Specialties: Program Management, Community Development, Public Health, Childhood Obesity Prevention, Child Sexual Abuse, Research and Writing, and Bioethics.